Why is using Welsh at work important?

 Welsh language policy and legislation

-Following legislation and developments in language policy, service providers need to ensure that they have appropriate and adequate staffing arrangements in place to provide a bilingual care service.
+Following legislation and developments in language policy, service providers need to take reasonable steps to ensure that they have proportionate, appropriate and adequate staffing arrangements in place to provide a bilingual care service.

 Further legislation establish new Language Standards for public bodies in Wales.
 These Language Standards will be equally applicable to third party bodies, agencies, companies and organisations that provide care services on behalf of public bodies such as local authorities.